 You can find out what satellite internet plans are available in your area by typing in your zip code below.

 Disadvantages of satellite internet

-But let’s get real for a minute—satellite internet isn’t all roses and chocolate cake.
+But let’s get real for a minute—it's not all about the benefits of satellite internet.
 There are some real frustrations with satellite service.
 Latency and data restrictions are the biggest disadvantages to satellite internet.
 These issues vary by provider since new technology is solving many of the long-standing problems with satellite service.